 Aside from the main drug facts title, all headings, subheadings, and other information in sections two through nine must be printed in a single, clear, easy-to-read type style with no more than 39 characters per inch.
 Titles and headings should be done in bold italic, while subheadings are just bolded.
 Meanwhile, type sizes should be:

-- Headings in sections 2 through 9 should be at least 8-point type and at least 2 point sizes greater than the text size
+- Headings in sections 2 through 9 should be at least 8-point type and at least two point sizes greater than the text size

 - Subheadings and all other information should be no smaller than 6-point type

 Every drug facts panel must read “Drug Facts” at the top with the first letter of both words capitalized.
 If your drug fact information appears on more than one panel, every subsequent panel must display “Drug Facts (continued)” at the top of every panel containing such information.
 In terms of type size, the letter height or type size should be larger than the largest type size used elsewhere in the drug facts panel labeling and no smaller than 8-point type.

 Active Ingredients and Purposes

 While most drug facts panel sections are separate, the FDA requires you to list both active ingredients and their purposes not only in the same area, but also on the same horizontal line.
 This is done so that consumers can readily associate the active ingredients for an OTC drug with their intended purposes.
 The active ingredients are left-justified, while the aligned purposes are right justified.